t4sman/NZSL-Interpreter/README.md

 This is a work-in-progress New Zealand Sign Language (NZSL) Interpreter.
 The goal of this project is to leverage modern technologies to create a functional and educational experience for users who are interested in learning NZSL.

 <h2>Technologies </h2>
 The application is primarily built using React, a popular JavaScript library for building user interfaces.
 The backend is powered by Express, a minimal and flexible Node.js web application framework.
+The model was trained in Python using keras, and tensorflow

 <h2>Machine Learning</h2>
 A key feature of this application is the use of a machine learning model for sign language classification.
 This model is trained using Python, a powerful language widely used in the data science and machine learning community.